 Honda Motor (HMC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the automaker had lost 2.88% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 7.42% and lagging the S&P 500's loss of 0.83% in that time.
+Prior to today's trading, shares of the automaker had lost 5.69% over the past month.
+This has was narrower than the Auto-Tires-Trucks sector's loss of 15.74% and lagged the S&P 500's loss of 2.63% in that time.

-Honda Motor will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Honda Motor as it approaches its next earnings report date.
 In that report, analysts expect Honda Motor to post earnings of $0.95 per share.
 This would mark a year-over-year decline of 39.87%.
-Meanwhile, our latest consensus estimate is calling for revenue of $33 billion, down 8.64% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $33 billion, down 8.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.50 per share and revenue of $132.3 billion.
-These totals would mark changes of -2.51% and +6.3%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.50 per share and revenue of $132.3 billion, which would represent changes of -2.51% and +6.3%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Honda Motor.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Honda Motor should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.53% higher.
-Honda Motor is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.53% higher.
+Honda Motor is currently sporting a Zacks Rank of #3 (Hold).

-It is also worth noting that HMC currently has a PEG ratio of 0.58.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-HMC's industry had an average PEG ratio of 0.35 as of yesterday's close.
+Meanwhile, HMC's PEG ratio is currently 0.56.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Automotive - Foreign was holding an average PEG ratio of 0.35 at yesterday's closing price.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 196, putting it in the bottom 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 120, putting it in the top 48% of all 250+ industries.

 Click to get this free report